Actindo-AG/Documentation/Payments/Operation/02_ManagePaymentsAndCaptures.md

 ## Refund payment and capture transaction

-After you have checked a payment and capture transaction that could not be processed by the workflow, you can refund the payment and capture transaction manually, so that the order process can be cancelled.<!---ist das richtig-->
+After you have checked a payment and capture transaction that could not be processed by the workflow, you can refund the payment and capture transaction manually, so that the order process can be cancelled and the customer can get his or her money back.<!---ist das richtig-->

 #### Prerequisites